 4. There is a provision to leave an inheritance

-There is a rule defining how the joint property or assets will be divided or transferred in case of live-in relationship.
+The live-in relationship rules do not cover inheritance in the event of death.
 If one of the partners dies, the joint property will be automatically inherited by the surviving partner.

-In case the property is legally owned by only one partner, they will need to make a will to ensure that the other is provided for.
-If there is no will, then the asset will be inherited by the next of kin or closest family member, as per the current laws.
+However, if the property is legally owned by only one partner, they will need to make a will to ensure that the other is provided for.
+In the absence of a will, the asset will be inherited by the next of kin.

 The surviving spouse would have no rights to the estate unless his or her name was mentioned in the partner’s will